oneblink/cli/docs/api/network.md

 }
 ```

-The configuration used will depend on the value of `--env` flag used during `bm server deploy`
+The configuration used will depend on the value of `--env` flag used during `oneblink api deploy`